Liability regimes in the age of AI: a use-case driven analysis of the burden of proof

 Depending on the context, this may be virtually impossible.
 For example, we can consider cases where behavioural adaptation through self and continuous learning is necessary to improve the interaction with end-users, but only if the change in the AI system does not affect their safety.

 Accordingly, when we refer to the issue of lack of foreseeability or predictability of AI systems, and how it challenges different liability regimes, it is more realistic to mainly focus on the intrinsic features of lack of causality and unpredictability rather than on self and continuous learning.
-It is reasonable to assume that safety or AI specific regulations will not allow for the integration of self and continuous learning if they can affect the behaviour of the system after certification.
+It is reasonable to assume that safety or AI specific regulations will not allow for the integration of self and continuous learning if they can affect the behaviour of the system after certification, especially in cases where AI systems may pose a risk of physical harm.
 That is the main reason why these characteristics appear with less impact in Fig \ref{fig:features}.